JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

-1. If possible, read the entire [Strategic Plan](https://grants.nih.gov/grants/rfi/NIH-Strategic-Plan-for-Data-Science.pdf), if you don't have that much time, read one of the Goal sections most relevant to you (should be about 10 minutes of reading).
+1. If possible, read the entire [Strategic Plan](https://grants.nih.gov/grants/rfi/NIH-Strategic-Plan-for-Data-Science.pdf), if you don't have that much time, read one of the Goal sections most relevant to you (individual sections are as short as 10 minutes of reading).

 2. We have created a preamble and specific responses to each goal in our [collected responses](./combined_responses).
 You may copy and paste all/some/none